 For more inspiration on beautiful spots to visit in Japan, check out this blog post:

-6. Visit a flower field in Furano
+6. Smell the flowers in a flower field in Furano

-Flower fields at Shikisai no Oka
+Name: Shikisai no Oka

 7. Visit the Blue Pond, Biei

-This is one of the most popular spots to visit in Biei and is famous for the color of the pond here.
+This is a great stop if you’re looking for things to do around Furano.
 If you want to visit, you’ll need to either drive or organize a trip with one of the local tour guides.

 8. Rent a bicycle or drive around Biei and visit some of the flower fields and famous trees along the way.

 You can also stop by some of the adorable farms and eat fresh ice cream or cheese.
 We loved stopping for matcha flavored ice cream after riding our bikes around all morning (what a reward!)

 One of the many fields in Biei